koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 >
 > and reads about neurosurgery for curing various conditions
 >
-> his WM might then end up with a "you haven't received neurosurgery to make you more hardworking" as a cause of getting distracted in class
+> his world model might then end up with a "you haven't received neurosurgery to make you more hardworking" as a cause of getting distracted in class
 >
 > and then he might request one of his friends to do neurosurgery on him, and then he would die because his friend can't do that safely
 >